-6.1 Informal Stage
+5.1 Informal Stage

 Wherever possible we will try to respond and resolve the situation at an informal level.
+An informal complaint is defined as 'a verbal complaint which is resolved to the complainant's satisfaction no later than the next working day'.

 Both staff and volunteers are trained to deal with less serious matters and find resolutions to problems.
+All staff should be informed of the procedure for recording informal complaints within their team during their induction.

 The matter will go no further unless the injured party is still dissatisfied, then the formal process will then begin.